Junior firearm licences

 The second stage is to apply for a junior supervised handgun licence.
 If the junior already holds a junior firearm licence (Category A, A and B, or C) then they would just apply to add supervised handgun to their current licence reasons.
 If no junior licence is held then the junior just needs to apply for a new junior firearm licence.
 They would then select supervised handgun as the reason for the licence.

-To be considered for a junior firearm licence (supervised handgun) the junior must submit a completed application form endorsed by a parent or guardian and:
+To be considered for a junior firearm licence (supervised handgun) the junior must submit a completed application form endorsed by a person with parental responsibility and:

 You may be eligible for a junior firearm licence (supervised handgun) without having held a provisional licence if you: